ansible/product-demos/network/README.md

 ### Inventory

 These demos leverage "always-on" instances for Cisco IOS, IOSXR, and NXOS from [Cisco DevNet Sandboxes](https://developer.cisco.com/docs/sandbox/#!getting-started/always-on-sandboxes).
-These instances are shared and do not provide admin access but they are instantly avaible all the time meaning not setup time is required.
+These instances are shared and do not provide admin access but they are instantly avaible all the time meaning no setup time is required.

-A **`Network Inventory`** is created when setting up these demos and a dynamic source is added to populate the Always-On instances.
+A **`Demo Inventory`** is created when setting up these demos and a dynamic source is added to populate the Always-On instances.
 Review the inventory file [here](https://github.com/nleiva/ansible-net-modules/blob/main/hosts).
+Demo Inventory is the default inventory for **`Product Demos`**.

 ## Suggested Usage

+**NETWORK / Report** - Use this job to gather facts from Cisco Network devices and create a report with information about the device such as code version, along with configuration information about layers 1, 2, and 3.
+This shows how Ansible can be used to gather facts and build reports.
+Generating html pages is just one potential output.
+This information can be used in a number of ways, such as integration with different network management tools.
+  - to run this you will first need to run the **`Deploy Cloud Stack in AWS`** job template to deploy the report server.
+This will ask you for an SSH public key.
+After running this playbook, you will need to add the SSH private key to the **`Demo Credential`** before you can run the report, so it can connect to the report server.

 **NETWORK / Configuration** - Use this job to execute different [Ansible Network Resource Modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html) to deploy golden configs.
 Below is a list of the different resources the can be configured with a link to their golden config.
   - [acls](https://github.com/nleiva/ansible-net-modules/blob/main/acls.cfg)